xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2026-03-01-in-her-palms-chromatin-your-last-words-and-illan-kaapan-at-sydney-road-street-party.md

   </a>
 </div>

 Although the weather was superrr hot on the afternoon of this show, I really enjoyed seeing emo-adjacent and hardcore bands play in this open, outdoor-stage environment.
 It was great seeing passers-by stopping to watch parts of these bands' sets, and for these genres to be given a spotlight by the music festival.
+Thanks so much to the bands we played with and the people who showed their support by coming along!
+I would particularly like to thank the wonderful Amped Up crew, you guys were so so lovely to work with <3

 ![ihop](/images/ihop2202262.jpg)